jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 ttyS0 in the /dev directory.
 On my system I have a DE-9 serial port and a DA-15 gameport.
 Above you can see that the DE-9 is the ttyS0 device, with the gameport being assigned ttyS3.
-These same values coincide in the bios which is what we wanted to verify.
+These same values coincide in the BIOS which is what I wanted to verify.

     Host@User# setserial -a /dev/ttyS0
     /dev/ttyS0, Line 0, UART: 16550A, Port: 0x03f8, IRQ: 4